 When is the last day I can enroll in an Inner Pipeline seminar?

 We cannot enroll students in Inner Pipeline seminars after the second class session has met.
-Requests to enroll after the first class has met are considered on a case-by-case basis.
+Requests to enroll after the first class session are considered on a case-by-case basis.